lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

     src="/svg/minir-graph.svg"
     width="70%"
     enlarge="half"
     caption="An equivalent representation of the computation above, now representing operations as boxes and values as wires.
-Arrow direction indicates the flow from value definition to value use(s).
+The arrow direction indicates the flow from value definition to value use(s).
 Dashed arrows have been changed to point to regions instead of individual operations."
 %}}
 <!-- prettier-ignore-end -->